Great Waltham Twinning Association

 In 2023, Ceyrat members visited us.
 See our 2023 visit page on this site

-THIS YEAR'S VISIT TO CEYRAT - JULY 2024
+THIS YEAR'S VISIT BY GREAT WALTHAM TO CEYRAT - JULY 2024

-On 24th July 2024, (return date of 31st July) members from Great Waltham and the surrounding area will visit Ceyrat for a week.
-It’s a great opportunity for children who are doing French GCSE, or younger children who are just starting to learn French at primary school, to hear ordinary, everyday French being spoken.
+Our visits to Ceyrat are always a great opportunity for children who are learning French at school, at whatever level, to hear ordinary, everyday French being spoken.
 Not forgetting the parents who might like to soak up the French way of life.

 The ability to speak French is not essential – we all muddle through somehow!
 And we try to match up people who don’t speak any French with French families who speak English.